 About Verne

-Verne was founded in 2020 to develop high-density hydrogen storage solutions required to decarbonize heavy-duty transportation.
-Verne’s platform unlocks zero-emission operations in sectors including trucking, off-road, aviation, and hydrogen distribution.
-Verne is financially supported by leading commercial entities, including Trucks Venture Capital, Amazon’s Climate Pledge Fund, United Airlines Ventures Sustainable Flight Fund, Caterpillar VC, Collaborative Fund and Newlab.
-Verne is also supported by Breakthrough Energy Fellows, the Department of Energy’s ARPA-E, Alberta Innovates and other agencies.
+Verne was founded in 2020 to decarbonize the most demanding sectors of the economy.
+Verne’s platform unlocks zero-emission operations in sectors including construction, warehouses, ports, EV charging and remote events.
+Verne is financially supported by leading commercial entities, including Trucks Venture Capital, Collaborative Fund, Amazon’s Climate Pledge Fund, NextEra Energy Resources, United Airlines Ventures Sustainable Flight Fund, Caterpillar VC, and Newlab.
+Verne is also supported by Breakthrough Energy Fellows, the Department of Energy’s ARPA-E, The U.S. Army, Alberta Innovates and other organizations.
 For more information, visit www.verneh2.com.

 Company contact: contact@verneh2.com